josadciw/finalproject/README.md

 # finalproject
-Deadpool Encryption Tool
+Deadpool Encryption Tool (Final Project)

-Hi!
-This is my final project.
-I built a Python tool inspired by Deadpool that handles a few different security tasks.
-It is designed to be a entry level tool for basic encryption and recon.

-What it does

-I packed three main features into this script:

-1. File Scrambler (Encrypt/Decrypt)

-This tool lets you hide messages so others can't read them.

-Encrypt: You type in text (it supports multiple lines now!) or load it from a file, and the script scrambles the letters using a substitution cipher.
+Welcome to my Final Project!
+This is a multi-purpose Python tool designed for "Maximum Effort."
+It helps you protect your secrets, generate uncrackable passwords, and scan for information on targets.

+I wrote this script to be interactive, so just run it and follow the prompts on the screen!

+What This Tool Does
+1. The Cipher (Scrambler)
+This feature takes normal text and scrambles it so nobody else can read it.
+It uses a custom alphabet key to swap letters.

+Encrypt: Turns readable text into gibberish.

-Decrypt: You can turn the scrambled text back into readable English.
+Decrypt: Turns the gibberish back into readable text.

-It automatically saves your secret messages to a file if you want.
+Sources: You can type text manually, use the internal demo text, or load a text file from your computer.

 2. Password Generator
 Stop using "password123"!

-This feature creates strong, random passwords for you.
+This tool builds a strong, random password for you.

-The user input for the password generator is number input only (to define the length).
+You choose the length (minimum 8 characters).

+You pick what to include: Uppercase, Lowercase, Numbers, and Symbols.

-It then generates the password using the specified input you decided.
+It saves the password to a file so you don't forget it.

-3. OSINT Scanner (The Recon Tool)
+3. The Scanner (OSINT)

-This is for gathering information ("Open Source Intelligence").
-It has two modes:

-Local Scan: You give it a text file, and it digs through it to find and list any Email Addresses or Phone Numbers hiding inside.
+This is the "Target Scanner."
+It looks through data to find contact information using specific patterns (Regex).

+Data Scan: It reads through text and pulls out Emails and Phone Numbers.
+I fixed the code so it stops grabbing extra dots or weird characters at the end of emails.

-Social Media Search: You enter a target's name, and the script opens your web browser to search for their profiles on LinkedIn, Facebook, X (Twitter), and Instagram.
-It uses Google "dorks" to find the specific profiles without needing to log in.
+Web Recon: You can pick a target name, and the tool will automatically open a Google search specifically for LinkedIn, Facebook, X (Twitter), or Instagram to find them.

+How to Test It (Important!)
+I have included a specific file called Vaderinfo.txt in this folder.

+Use this file to test Feature 3 (The Scanner).

+When the tool asks for a file path, enter the path to Vaderinfo.txt.

+You will see how the tool ignores the junk text and extracts only the valid emails and phone numbers!

+Improvements & Fixes
+Custom Saving: I added a feature that lets you pick exactly where you want to save your files.
+You can type a specific folder path, or just hit Enter to save it in the default spot.

+Regex Update: I updated the pattern matching so it catches phone numbers with dots (123.456.7890) but ignores random numbers that aren't phones.

-How to use it
+How to Run
 Make sure you have Python installed.

-Download the newfinal.py file.

-Run it in your terminal or command prompt:
+Open your terminal or command prompt.

+Run the script:

+Bash

-python newfinal.py
+python FinalProject.py

-Follow the menu options on the screen!
+Follow the menu options (1, 2, or 3).

-Note

-The script automatically creates some dummy files (test1.txt and test2.txt) in the same folder so you can test out the features right away without needing your own files.
+Note: Be careful when overwriting files—the tool will warn you if a file already exists!

 Disclaimer: This is for educational purposes only.
 Don't use the OSINT scanner to be a creep.